benjamin-dupuis/DQN-snake/README.md

 cd DQN-snake
 ```

-Create a virutal environment and activate it.
+Create a virtual environment and activate it.
 For infos, click [here](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/).

 Download the necessary libraries: